Honeygo Regional Veterans Memorial

 We are asking for community donations to

-complete the project by 2025.
+complete the project in 2025.

 We have contributions from several organizations